kderme/gsoc/blog/References.md

 Concrete is a simple wrapper of the real a.
 As you may have noticed we say that the user defined cmd and resp contain references (Symbolic or Concrete), that is they have the structure of a container.
 Let's see the constraint that q-s-m requires for cmd and resp:
-- For generation of commands, q-s-m requires a Foldable instance of Responses, so that it can extract the list of Variables (like the [ Var 0 ] we saw above.
+- For generation of commands, q-s-m requires a Foldable instance of Responses, so that it can extract the list of Variables (like the [ Var 0 ] we saw above).
 The Symbolic responses are created by a user defined function:
 ``` haskell
 mock :: model Symbolic -> cmd Symbolic -> GenSym (resp Symbolic)
 ```